obergodmar/yanklines.nvim/README.md

 ## Options

-To control which neovim registers the plugin should use you could pass options arg to a `yank_lines` function.
+To control which neovim registers the plugin should use you could pass options arg to a `yank_lines` function.\
 `opts { v_mode: boolean?, reg_read_to: string?, reg_write_to: string? }`

-`v_mode` - execute the fn in V-Block neovim mode `reg_read_to` - register name to read to data from matched text.
-Default is 'a'.
+`v_mode` - execute the fn in V-Block neovim mode.\
+`reg_read_to` - register name to read to data from matched text.
+Default is 'a'.\
 `reg_write_to` - register name to write to data.
-Default is '+y' which is the system clipboard.
+Default is '+y' which is the system clipboard.\